 Fall from Grace

 Despite his success on the field, Maradona's personal life was getting worse and worse.
-Unbeknownst to many, he was harboring a cocaine addiction since the mid-80's; eventually, this impeded his ability to play football.
+He seemed to have vague connections with the Giuliano clan, a powerful part of the Camorra crime syndicate and was seen on a party arranged by the boss Carmine Giuliano.
+And unbeknownst to many, he was harboring a cocaine addiction since the mid-80's.
+Eventually, this impeded his ability to play football.
 Though that didn't stop from taking Argentina to another World Cup final in 1990, West Germany was too tough of an obstacle to overcome this time.
 The tournament was played in Italy, Maradona’s second home country at this time.
 When Argentina played against the home nation in Napoli, the Neapolitans was saluting their idol and many of them had a hard time to decide which team they favored.

 33-years old, he recorded his final two national team appearances at the 1994 World Cup, where an impressing comeback on the field was overshadowed by a positive drug test for ephedrine doping.
 He finished his national team career with 34 goals in 91 appearances.

 Maradona's cocaine addiction went on until 2004; around the same time, he finally quit drinking and underwent a gastric bypass surgery.
 In 2008, he took over as the coach of the Argentinian national team.
 He kept that position until the 2010 World Cup, when he was sacked following a 4-0 defeat to Germany.

 Despite his controversial personal life, Maradona's impact on the game of football can't be denied.
 When asked about Maradona, Michel Platini said, "The things I could do with a football, he could do with an orange."
 Even beyond his incredible on-pitch talent, Maradona was known as someone who was never afraid to speak his mind on a range of issues on behalf of his teammates.
 Most of the time, that was enough.